-Koroni and Methoni castles are a must-see if you visit the Peloponnese in Greece.
+Methoni Castle and Koroni are two must-see Peloponnese tourist attractions.
 These Venetian castles could almost be straight out of Game of Thrones!
-Here's all the information you need about visiting Koroni and Methonia castles.
+Here's all the information you need about visiting Koroni and Methoni castle.

 Koroni and Methoni Castles

 The south east Peloponnese peninsula in Greece is a dream destination for holidaymakers.
 If you want quiet stretches of beautiful sandy beaches, you've got it.
 If you want to see archaeological sites, then Ancient Messene is nearby.
 And if you want to see castles, then look no further than Koroni and Methoni, otherwise known as The Eyes of Venice in Greece.

 Koroni and Methoni castle have always been coveted by the various powers which have controlled the coastal area around the Peloponnese throughout the ages.
 They occupy key strategic positions, and have also been very important centres for trade and maritime traffic.
 Built by the Venetians in the 13th century, the castles have stood through siege, war and natural disaster.
 Today, Koroni castle and Methoni castle are open to the public, and are major Peloponnese tourist attractions.
 If you are planning a Peloponnese road trip, you should definitely include them in your itinerary.